-Hey guys!
+Hey, guys!
 Do you do much meal planning at your house?
 I plan out our meals every single week.
 It helps me stay on budget, eat out less often and make sure we actually have food in the house.
-Today, I’ve got a free meal planning printable for you and I.
+Today, I've got a free meal planning printable for both of us.

 There was a time in my life, back before I had kids, that I never planned out meals.
 Never!
 I just kind of bought basic staples and would throw things together.
 It was also back before I became a bit more health conscious, so I didn't care if I ate lots of Boboli pizzas and nachos for dinner.
 Do you remember those days?
 Anyone else?

 Once I had kids and my oldest daughter was old enough to actually really need to eat, not baby food or easy kid food dinners, it became necessary to actually plan out meals.
-I don’t think I became super consistent with it until probably my second child came along.
-Then there just wasn’t the time or money to fool around with anymore.
-I made a command center a few years ago and I have stuck to consistent meal planning ever since.
-That command center is becoming a little dated looking to me.
-I totally have plans to re-do it next year and make it more my current style.
-We will see if I get to it.
+I don't think I became super consistent with it until probably my second child came along.
+Then there just wasn't the time or money to fool around with anymore.
+I made a command center a few years ago and just made a cute new command center.
+I have stuck to consistent meal planning ever since.
+I love the way I plan meals in my command center even better, but I know that not everyone has space or time to DIY their own command center.
+So, I've come up with some great meal planning printables.

-I have a couple of different options for you depending on how you like to plan your meals.
+For today, I have a couple of different options for meal planning printables depending on how you like to plan your meals.
 You can use one or both.

 This planner can also be printed on cardstock and laminated.
 Then you can use dry erase pens to fill in the meals for the week and erase them as you eat them.
 Anything not erased at the end of the week can be added to the next week's meal plan.